5jt/primes/part1.md

 ---
-title: 'Finding primes with q
+title: 'Finding primes with q'
 description: 'Finding primes is a simple task with well-understood solutions.
 We use it for a close study of vector-programming techniques in q, with particular attention to the iteration operators.
 Part 1 develops purely functional solutions.'
 authors:
     - Noah Attrup